parsahl0707/CSC-4710-Project-02/README.md

 - Prospective clients
 - Good clients
 - Bad clients

+And if the current user is an admin, they can also submit the "Get Revenue" form to find their revenue from a given start date to a given end date.

 In order to register a client, you will have to go to the "Register" page.
 You can be redirected to the "Register" page by either clicking on the "Register" button on the "Home" page or clicking on the "Register" button on the dashboard if you are logged in.